 Tuberculosis (TB) is a disease that can be treated and cured.
-In spite of massive investments that have led to decreasing the number of death due to the epidemic among HIV negative people by 27% since 2000, tuberculosis has become the deadliest infectious disease with 1.5 million deaths in 2018 and among them, 251,000 HIV-positive people (a 60% decrease from 2000).
+In spite of massive investments that have led to decreasing the number of deaths due to the epidemic among HIV negative people, tuberculosis is still the deadliest infectious disease with 1.6 million deaths in 2021 and among them, 187,000 HIV-positive people.

-Globally in 2018, among the 10 million people who developed TB, 3 million, i.e. around 30% of them, have not yet been diagnosed and treated.
+Globally in 2021, among the 10.6 million people who developed TB, and about 40% them, have not yet been diagnosed and treated.

 Ambiya (15, Indonesia) Treated for MDR-TB At Persahabatan Hospital, Jakarta

 Multidrug-resistant TB (resistance to 4 first-line treatments) and extensively drug-resistant TB (resistance to first- and second-line treatment regimens) show a constant increase.
-In 2018, around 500,000 people developed drug-resistant TB, of whom 78% had multidrug-resistant TB.
-Among them, 20% would not have been diagnosed, notified and treated.
+In 2021, around 450,000 people developed drug-resistant TB.
 Resistant TB represents around 1/3rd of all forms of antimicrobial resistance globally.
 And just over 50% of MDR-TB patients are successfully treated.

 Once called « the disease of the poor », TB grows mainly among people living in situations of poverty and among vulnerable people, thus feeding the cycle of ill-health and poverty.
 Malnutrition or inadequate living conditions are determinants that drive the outbreak and spread of the disease.
 TB has a high incidence among marginalised and discriminated populations, whose access to information and healthcare is hindered.
 The role of communities in managing TB detection, diagnosis and treatment is essential in terms of human rights and gender approaches.
 In the same vein, strengthening public health systems is a key component of the fight against tuberculosis.